The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

 Fitting the model in Equation \ref{eq:step_function_model} to our primary wide-area sample yields:

 The fit is shown in Fig. \ref{fig:beta_z_redshift_transition}.
-Again, we can be confident that this difference in $\langle \beta \rangle$ is not strongly biased due to differences in $M_{\mathrm{UV}}$ by comparing the $M_{\mathrm{UV}}$ distribution above and below $z_{\mathrm{t}}$.
-The inset panel of Fig. \ref{fig:beta_z_redshift_transition} (lower-right) shows that the $M_{\mathrm{UV}}$ distributions of upper and lower redshift samples are fully consistent; both have $\langle M_{\mathrm{UV}} \rangle = -19.2$ and a standard KS test returns a significance ($p-$value) of $p=0.5$, consistent with the null hypothesis that both samples are drawn from the same $M_{\mathrm{UV}}$ distribution.
+Again, we can be sure that this difference in $\langle \beta \rangle$ is not strongly biased due to differences in $M_{\mathrm{UV}}$ by comparing the $M_{\mathrm{UV}}$ distribution above and below $z_{\mathrm{t}}$.
+The inset panel of Fig. \ref{fig:beta_z_redshift_transition} (lower right) shows that the $M_{\mathrm{UV}}$ distributions of the upper and lower redshift samples are fully consistent; both have ${\langle M_{\mathrm{UV}} \rangle = -19.2}$ and a standard KS test returns a significance ($p-$value) of $p=0.34$, consistent with the null hypothesis that both samples are drawn from the same $M_{\mathrm{UV}}$ distribution.

 Interestingly, we find that the step function model (Fig. \ref{fig:beta_z_redshift_transition}) provides a better fit to our data than the linear model (Fig. \ref{fig:beta-versus-redshift}).
-However, based on the reduced chi-squared values ($\chi^2_{\nu}$), neither model provides a formally statistically-acceptable fit.
-For the linear model we find ${\chi^2_{\nu}=3.88}$ compared to ${\chi^2_{\nu}=2.63}$ for the step function model.
-These large $\chi^2_{\nu}$ values are most likely due to a large intrinsic scatter in $\beta$ at fixed redshift.
-A given redshift bin will span a range of UV magnitude with a width of $\Delta M_{\mathrm{UV}} \simeq 2.5$ (Fig. \ref{fig:muv_z_sample}), corresponding to $\Delta \beta \simeq 0.5$ assuming $\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.17$ \citep[Section \ref{subsec:beta_muv_relations};][]{cullen2023}.
-Considering this, the fact neither fit is formally acceptable is not especially concerning.
-Although neither fit can be preferred, it is nevertheless intriguing that the current data prefers a sharp transition above $z \simeq 10.5$.
-Larger samples, ideally with a larger fraction of robust spectroscopic redshifts, will be able to clarify the precise nature of the rate of $\langle \beta \rangle$ evolution at $z>9$.
+However, based on the reduced chi-squared values ($\chi^2_{\nu}$), neither model provides a formally statistically acceptable fit.
+For the linear model, we find ${\chi^2_{\nu}=3.16}$ compared to ${\chi^2_{\nu}=2.01}$ for the step function model.
+These large $\chi^2_{\nu}$ values are most likely due to a large intrinsic scatter in $\beta$ at a fixed redshift.
+A given redshift bin will span a range of UV magnitude with a width of $\Delta M_{\mathrm{UV}} \simeq 3$ (Fig. \ref{fig:muv_z_sample}), corresponding to $\Delta \beta \simeq 0.45$ assuming $\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.15$ (see Section \ref{subsec:beta_muv_relations}).
+Taking this into account, the fact that neither fit is formally acceptable is not particularly concerning.
+Although neither fit can be preferred, it is intriguing that the current data prefer a sharp transition above $z \simeq 10.5$.
+Larger samples, ideally with a larger fraction of robust spectroscopic redshifts, are needed to clarify the precise nature of the rate of evolution of $\langle \beta \rangle$ at $z>9$.